pydio/pydio-doc-admin-guide/2_running_cells_in_production/1_os_specific_guides/6_docker.md

 You can now access the Pydio Cells installer at [https://localhost:8080](https://localhost:8080).
 A complete example can be found in the docker-compose section of this guide.

-If you want to access your container from outside you must then change atleast the `CELLS_EXTERNAL` and also (it's recommended) to have persisting data you need to have a volume (you can sort it with multiple volumes if you wish, but for our example we are going to store everyting into a single folder).
+If you want to access your container from outside you must then change at least the `CELLS_EXTERNAL` and also (it's recommended) to have persisting data you need to have a volume (you can sort it with multiple volumes if you wish, but for our example we are going to store everything into a single folder).

 Here's an example of a command that runs a cells container with persistent data and external access: